 Our rain jackets were probably the second most researched items (after our travel packs and before our hiking shoes).
 Given this was to be my only jacket, it had to be waterproof yet breathable, ultra-lightweight, durable, long enough to cover (most of) my butt and not look like a potato sack.

-Marmot has been leading the pack in product development, and we used Marmot jackets for 8 years:
+Marmot has been leading the pack in product development, and we have used Marmot jackets for 8 years:

 Pants / Dresses

-Kühl and Outdoor Research have been my go-to brands for long pants since the very beginning.
+Kรผhl and Outdoor Research have been my go-to brands for long pants since the very beginning.
 They fit my body shape perfectly – no alteration required.

 Most travel dresses look like potato sacks (at least on me) or come in colours that don’t suit me.
-Toad and Co’s range of lightweight dresses is huge.
+Toad and Co’s range of lightweight dresses is enormous.
 They are ethically and sustainably made and always look flattering.

 Head, Neck and Hand Protection